malekbenz/malekbenz/_posts/2017-03-10-Create-simple-Slide-application-with-Singalr..md

 ```

+###  Create the SlideHub class

-In Solution Explorer, right-click the project, select Add | New Folder, and add a new folder named Hubs.
+In Solution Explorer, right-click the project, select Add => New Folder, and add a new folder named Hubs.

 ![CMD](/images/firstSignalr/folder.hubs.png){:class="img-responsive" }

-Right-click the Hubs folder, click Add | New Item.
+Right-click the Hubs folder, click Add => New Item.

 ![CMD](/images/firstSignalr/add.element.png){:class="img-responsive" }

-Select the Visual C# | Web | SignalR node in the Installed pane, select SignalR Hub Class (v2) from the center pane, and create a new hub named SlideHub.cs.
+Select the Visual C# => Web => SignalR node in the Installed pane, select SignalR Hub Class (v2) from the center pane, and create a new hub named SlideHub.cs.

 ![CMD](/images/firstSignalr/add.newhub.png){:class="img-responsive" }